What You’ll Learn

 - In your report template, insert a custom placeholder where the message should appear, e.g.

-functions.phpor via the Custom Dashboard extension. - In your filter, read the parsed token you care about (for example
+functions.phpor in a PHP snippet through the Custom Dashboard extension. - In your filter, read the parsed token you care about (for example

 [plugin.updated.count]) and set the value for your placeholder token.
-Don’t alter array structure or token order. - (General setup reminder) Pro Reports pulls activity from the free MainWP Child Reports plugin so new installs may need some time to record data.
+Keep the top-level parsed array structure intact and add or update the token key in the relevantbodyorheaderarray. - (General setup reminder) Pro Reports pulls activity from the free MainWP Child Reports plugin so new installs may need some time to record data.

 Example: one message for 0, 1, or many updates